k98kurz/autodox/readme.md

 - `-include_dunder` to include things prefaced with '__'
 - `-include_submodules` to include submodules
 - `-document_submodules` to run the module documentation for submodules
+- `-debug` to increase the level of debug statements printed (starts at 0)

 For experimentation and to learn how the options work, try running the following: